 If you have a general sense of anxiety with no apparent cause, a good first step can be to see a doctor for a full physical check-up.
 You can talk to your doctor or primary care provider about your anxious feelings.

 Through a thorough check-up, your doctor may be able to determine whether there’s a possibility that the excessive anxiety you’re experiencing could be due to an underlying physical or mental health condition.

-Free-floating anxiety is a symptom of many different types of anxiety, but it’s especially common for people who have a generalized anxiety disorder.
-Other symptoms of a generalized anxiety disorder include:
+Free-floating anxiety can be a symptom of many different types of anxiety, but it’s typically common for people who have generalized anxiety disorder (GAD).
+Symptoms of GAD can include:

 - Excessive worry

 - Feeling on edge